sunnypatell/sunnify-spotify-downloader/README.md

 1. Ensure that you have a stable internet connection.
 2. Verify that you have entered the correct Spotify playlist URL.
 3. Check if there are any updates available for Sunnify.
-You can pull the latest changes from the repository and reinstall the dependencies. `git fetch`
+You can pull the latest changes from the repository and reinstall the dependencies. `git pull`

+## Running the Web App

+If you want to run the Sunnify web app locally, follow these steps to set up both the backend and frontend:

+### Backend Setup (Sunnify Backend)

+1. Navigate to the `web-app/sunnify-backend` directory in your terminal:

+    ```bash
+    cd web-app/sunnify-backend
+    ```

+2. Install the required dependencies if not done already:

+    ```bash
+    pip install -r requirements.txt
+    ```

+3. Run the backend server:

+    ```bash
+    python app.py
+    ```

+   Alternatively, you can use:

+    ```bash
+    python -m app.py
+    ```

+   This will start the backend on `http://127.0.0.1:5000`.

+### Frontend Setup (Sunnify Web Client)

+1. Once the backend is running, navigate to the `web-app/sunnify-webclient` directory:

+    ```bash
+    cd ../sunnify-webclient
+    ```

+2. Install the required frontend dependencies:

+    ```bash
+    npm install
+    ```

+3. Start the frontend development server:

+    ```bash
+    npm run dev
+    ```

+   The frontend will now be running locally on `http://localhost:3000` and can communicate with the backend on `http://127.0.0.1:5000`.

+### Important Note

+The backend for Sunnify is hosted on Render under the free compute plan.
+If there hasn't been an API call to the Render-hosted backend for a while, it might "fall asleep" and take a moment to wake up when the frontend sends a request (e.g., downloading a playlist).
+Please be patient as it may take a few seconds for the backend to wake up and process the request.

+---

 ## Coming Soon